Thriving through Generosity

 Gift-giving has long been one of my favorite ways to love on people.
 While I’m not great at timely gifts for requisite holidays, I love picking up spontaneous things and mailing surprise packages in fun wrapping paper.
 During the pandemic, my penchant for sending surprises through the mail has found a new form in supporting small business around me as well.
 But more on that in a minute.

 Generosity is good for us.
 And it takes many more forms than sending chocolate in the mail, which means we can each find how we express generosity the best.
-I’d like us to think about generosity as looking for the good we can do for others
+I’d like us to think about generosity as looking for the good we can do for others.

-study of brain activity found that those who just pledged to spend money on a friend saw more brain activity associated with altruism and happiness.
+A study of brain activity found that those who just pledged to spend money on a friend saw more brain activity associated with altruism and happiness.
 According to the same study, small acts of generosity had the same effect as large acts.
 Another study concluded that the positive effects of generosity on blood pressure are equal to those from interventions like medication and exercise.
 Other reports show that habits of generosity can combat depression, stress and anxiety, lower risks of dementia, and even help with chronic pain management, in addition to improving sleep and resiliency and contributing to a sense of purpose and satisfaction, strengthening relationships, and fostering a sense of community.

 In short, generosity is good for your mental, physical, social, and spiritual wellbeing!